pierregab/ODAI/README.md

 ## License

-This project is made available under the 3PL 3.0 License.
+This project is made available under the GPL 3.0 License.
 Consult the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements